ayussh-2/React-To-do-list/README.md

-# Todo-list - React Web Application with Google Auth 📝✨
+# Todo-list - React Web Application with Firebase🔥 📝

 Welcome to Todo-list, a simple and efficient React-based Todo List application with Google authentication.
 Keep track of your tasks with ease!